alvarosantamariagomez/sari/www/about.md

 ## II.
 Plot controls

 Once the format of the series is set, this block allows plotting/resetting the time series with the `plot` button.

 The button `overview` opens a new browser window containing a PNG figure with the series of the three coordinate components taking into account the current state of the series (zoom, removed points, plate motion correction and fitted model).
-If the series have been fitted, this figure will also include the estimated linear trend and the standard deviation of the model residuals for each fitted component. <p id="cut"></p>
+If the series have been fitted, this figure will also include the estimated linear trend and the standard deviation of the model residuals for each fitted component.
+There is no need to close and reopen the windonw, if the windown is left open, the PNG figure will update automatically each time there is a change in the series or in their fitting. <p id="cut"></p>
 The `truncate` option allows removing the beginning and/or end of the series up to/from a given time epoch.
 The epochs must be given in the same time units as those selected for the series (see the [<a href="#input-format" target="_self">Input data and format</a>](#input-format) section). <p id="threshold"></p>
 Outliers selected manually can be excluded from the analysis with the `toggle` option.
 Outliers can also be excluded automatically with the `auto toggled` button after providing a residual threshold or a normalized residual threshold (i.e., times above the error bar, if provided).
 See more details about removing/restoring points in the [<a href="#interactive-operation" target="_self">Interactive operation</a>](#interactive-operation) section. <p id="3d"></p>